And While We Were Here: Reception

-On review aggregator website Rotten Tomatoes, the film has a rating of 43% based on 21 critics, with an average rating of 4.7/10.
-On Metacritic, the film has a score of 48 out of 100 based on reviews from 24 critics, indicating "mixed or average" reviews.
+On review aggregator website Rotten Tomatoes, the film has a rating of 45% based on 22 critics, with an average rating of 4.7/10.
+On Metacritic, the film has a score of 48 out of 100 based on reviews from 10 critics, indicating "mixed or average" reviews.

 Stephen Holden of The New York Times wrote "The marital crisis at the [film's] heart has lost its allegorical weight.
 Jane and Leonard are just another unhappy couple with problems that have nothing to do with the direction of Western civilization".

-Annlee Ellington of the Los Angeles Times had a different take on the film.
+Ellington of the Los Angeles Times had a different take on the film.
 Her reaction to it was "It's to Coiro's credit that no one emerges as a villain - and that, however painful, on the other side lies hope".
 Nick Schager of The A.V.
 Club had compared the film to Richard Linklater's Before Sunrise, calling And While We Were Here derivative.
 He also praised lead actress, Kate Bosworth, calling her "committed", but also stating that "there's ultimately no real role for her to play-like her male co-stars", adding that "she's simply stuck embodying a series of cliched poses".
 Wes Greene of Slant Magazine gave And While We Were Here one star out of four and compared the film to another romantic drama, Voyage to Italy by Roberto Rossellini.

 While attending Tribeca Film Festival, Frank Scheck of The Hollywood Reporter said that "unfortunately, this tale of an illicit romance between an unhappily married woman and a younger man traffics in far too many genre clichs, beginning with its idyllic locale".
 According to John Anderson of Variety, "Between the architectural pillars of Renaissance Italy and Kate Bosworth, helmer Kat Coiro hangs a gossamer tale of ruined love and liberation with While We Were Here.